AmadeyM111/visualize_ml_metrics/README.md

 - Learning machine learning metrics
 - Creating educational materials
 - Presentations and documentation
-- Reference:
- materials when working with ML models
+- Reference materials when working with ML models

 ## 📝 License

 The project is available for educational and research purposes.